 If you need to undergo IVF to become a mother, we recommend that you generate your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.

-Using IUI or IVF will depend on factors such as the cause of infertility, age, sperm quality, egg count, etc.
+The fact of using one technique or another will depend on factors such as the cause of infertility, the woman's age, the seminal quality of the male, the ovarian reserve, etc.

 Surrogacy